HomeDirectoriesA Step-by-Step Guide to Getting Listed on 10 Major Directories

 WebsiteActive, professional siteUnder construction, broken links

 Website readiness often gets overlooked.
 Your site doesn’t need to win design awards, but it must load properly, contain accurate business information, and match the details you’re submitting to directories.
-Inconsistencies between your website and directory submissions raise red flags.
+Any inconsistencies between your website and directory submissions raise red flags.

-Banking information might surprise you, but several major directories now require it for verification purposes.
-You won’t need to share sensitive details, but having your business bank account information handy speeds up the process for directories that offer paid features or advertising options.
+Banking information might surprise you, but several major directories now require it for verification.
+You won’t need to share sensitive details, but having your business bank account information handy speeds things up on directories that offer paid features or advertising options.

-Creating directory accounts sounds simple until you’re juggling ten different platforms with varying requirements.
-Each directory has its quirks, but following a systematic approach saves hours of frustration.
+Creating directory accounts sounds simple until you’re juggling ten different platforms with different requirements.
+Each directory has its quirks, but a systematic approach saves hours of frustration.

-Start with email verification – it’s the gateway to everything else.
+Start with email verification, since it’s the gateway to everything else.
 Most directories send a confirmation link within minutes.
-Check spam folders if nothing appears.
-Pro tip: use the same business email across all directories to maintain consistency and simplify password management.
+Check your spam folder if nothing appears.
+One tip: use the same business email across all directories to keep things consistent and simplify password management.

 Username selection matters more than you’d think.
-Avoid cute or clever handles – stick with your business name or a professional variation.
+Skip the cute or clever handles and stick with your business name or a professional variation.
 When “YourBusinessName” is taken, try “YourBusinessNameCity” or “OfficialYourBusiness”.
 Keep it professional and memorable.

 Important: Document every username and password in a secure password manager.
 You’ll thank yourself later when updating listings or responding to reviews.

-Two-factor authentication (2FA) has become standard on major directories.
-Set it up immediately – it protects your listings from hijacking and shows directories you’re serious about security.
-Use an authenticator app rather than SMS when possible.
+Two-factor authentication (2FA) is now standard on major directories.
+Set it up right away.
+It protects your listings from hijacking and shows directories you take security seriously.
+Use an authenticator app rather than SMS when you can.

 The initial account setup often includes choosing your account type.
-Free listings work fine for most small businesses, but understand the limitations.
-Paid tiers typically offer enhanced visibility, additional photos, and priority support.
-Start free, upgrade later if needed.
+Free listings work fine for most small businesses, but know the limits.
+Paid tiers usually offer more visibility, additional photos, and priority support.
+Start free and upgrade later if you need to.

 According to Scribe’s step-by-step guide templates, breaking complex processes into clear stages improves completion rates by 40%.
-Apply this principle to your directory submissions – tackle one platform at a time rather than bouncing between multiple sites.
+Apply that to your directory submissions and tackle one platform at a time rather than bouncing between sites.

 Some directories require phone verification during account creation.
-Have your business phone ready and ensure you can receive calls or texts.
-Virtual phone systems sometimes cause hiccups here – be prepared with a backup number if needed.
+Have your business phone ready and make sure you can receive calls or texts.
+Virtual phone systems sometimes cause hiccups here, so have a backup number if needed.

 Profile completion percentages matter.
-Most directories show a progress bar or percentage – aim for 100% completion even if some fields seem optional.
-Complete profiles rank higher in directory searches and appear more trustworthy to potential customers.
+Most directories show a progress bar or percentage, so aim for 100% completion even if some fields seem optional.
+Complete profiles rank higher in directory searches and look more trustworthy to customers.

-Consistency is king when submitting business information across directories.
+Consistency is everything when you submit business information across directories.
 One mismatched detail can confuse customers and hurt your local search rankings.
-Let’s break down exactly what you need and how to present it.
+Here’s exactly what you need and how to present it.

-Address formatting requires attention to detail.
-Use the same abbreviations across all directories – if you use “St.” on one platform, don’t spell out “Street” on another.
+Address formatting needs attention to detail.
+Use the same abbreviations across all directories.
+If you use “St.” on one platform, don’t spell out “Street” on another.
 Include suite numbers, floor numbers, or building names consistently.
 Even small variations can prevent customers from finding you.

 Myth: “Keyword stuffing in business names improves visibility”